 Step 2: Make calming down your first priority.

-It may seem like the first priority is to “solve the crisis.”
+It may seem like the first priority is to “make it stop!”
 But as we’ve just discussed, it’s difficult to solve problems when your emotions are running amok.
-So make your first priority slowing down your emotions and choosing calm.
+So make it your first priority to slow down and calm down before you decide what action to take.

-To do that, put your attention on your breath.
+To do this, put your attention on your breath.
 The simple act of repeatedly bringing your mind back to your breath activates the part of your brain that can quiet down the stress response.
-A few minutes is often all it takes to bring increased blood flow to your brain’s self-awareness and calm center.
+A few minutes is often all it takes to stimulate increased activity to your brain’s self-awareness and calm center.
 Here’s how it works:

 - Pause and notice the muscular tension in your shoulders.
 Then take a slow, deep breath.